-The best, fastest and by far cheapest way to grow your business?
-Develop delighted Customer Cheerleaders who preach your praises to everyone they meet.
-(Including online!)
-WARNING: If “Making the Cheerleader” is news to you I suggest you sell out quickly and get a “real job”!
+The best, fastest and by far absolutely the cheapest way to grow your cleaning or restoration business?
+Consistently develop delighted Customer Cheerleaders who preach your praises to everyone they meet!

-We’ve focused over the last two weeks on creating positive Moments of Truth– before you even ring the bell and also during that critical first minute with your client.
+In SFS Training you’ll receive 100’s of systems and procedures to create positive Moments of Truth– before even ringing the bell and also during that critical first minute between your tech and your client.
 IF you deliver enough great Moments of Truth (MOT’s) your customer will almost always become a raving Cheerleader for you- guaranteed!

 BUT remember these subliminal MOT’s add up OR subtract in your customer’s mind.
 That’s right!
 MOT’s can be either positive OR (cue up the foreboding music!) negative!
 Which are more powerful in your customer’s subconscious?
 Here’s a hint: